At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

 - There will be formal parents’ evenings in October and March.

 - In February, you will receive a mid-year report for your child which sets out strengths and targets for the core subjects of Reading, Writing and Maths.

 - In July, you will receive a formal report of your child’s progress over the year.

 As the children move into Year Six, there will be expectations of increased independence.
 Our expectations of children’s work and behaviour will remain very high in order to ensure that children reach their full potential.

 We will expect children to arrive in school with the equipment that they need on the correct days, and to complete tasks set for them at home.
 Each morning, time will be dedicated to address any misconceptions in our work from the day before.
 We have arranged our timetable in a way which will follow the same basic structure each week so children should always know what to expect.

-We would ask that children come to school on Tuesday and Friday in their PE kit so that they do not need to change in school.
+We would ask that children come to school on Tuesday in their PE kit so that they do not need to change in school.
 We will do PE outside whenever possible, so please ensure children are dressed warmly enough and wearing appropriate shoes.

 Year Six will be expected to have a reading book in school every day: we will be keeping a library book in the classroom for this purpose.